What you can connect

 Integration asks for attributes you did not expect

-Calls run but UI does not update
+Calls run but the UI does not update